pinecone-io/terraform-provider-pinecone/README.md

 ## Support

-Raise an issue for any support-related requirements.
+Please create an issue for any support requests.

 ## Contributing